Vir45/rsschool-cv/cv.md

 -------------------------
 #### My goal
 I want to become a good **frontend developer**.
 I know I can do it.
-I am capable man, I am easy to learn new things.
+I am capable man, I am easy to learn new things, I can work good in team.

 -------------------------
 #### My skills